Lesson video

 Let's now have a look at the definitions.

-Don't worry if you're unsure about any of these keywords.
+Don't worry if you're unsure about any of these keywords, we'll be exploring them throughout the lesson.

 In today's lesson, we're going to be exploring turning points in our text "Coming to England".

-I hope you've got your copy ready.
+I hope you have got your copy ready.

-We're going to begin by reading chapter 10 together and exploring what happens and then we're going to have a look at a turning point in a narrative.
+We're going to begin by reading Chapter 10 together, and exploring what happens, and then we're going to have a look at a turning in a narrative, Chapter 10 has one of these, I hope you're looking forward to finding out what it is.

-Let's get started by exploring chapter 10 together.
+Let's get started by exploring Chapter 10 together.

 "Coming to England" is written by Floella Benjamin and illustrated by Joelle Avelino.